 - is the citizen of a country not being a party to the European Economic Area agreement and entitled to take benefit of freedom of movement on the basis of an agreement between such country and the European Community and its Member States;

-- is a family member of a foreigner referred to in items 7-9 or is the descendent of spouse of such foreigner, aged 21 or less or being dependant on such a foreigner or his/her spouse or is the ascendant of such a foreigner or his/her spouse and being dependant on such a foreigner or his/her spouse;
+- is a family member of a foreigner referred to in items 7-9 or is the descendent of the spouse of such foreigner, aged 21 or less or being dependent on such a foreigner or his/her spouse or is the ascendant of such a foreigner or his/her spouse and is dependent on such a foreigner or his/her spouse;

 - is a person referred to in Article 19 pars.
 2-3 of the Act of 14th July 2006 concerning the entry into the Republic of Poland, the stay and exit from the territory of the Republic of Poland by citizens of the Member States as well as their family members (Journal of Law No. 144 item 1043, of 2007 No. 120 item 818 and of 2008 No. 216 item 1367);

 - holds a work and residency permit in the Republic of Poland:

 - on the basis of a visa with the exception of a visa referred to in Article 26 pars.
 1 item 1, 20, 25 and 26 of the Foreigners Act of 13th June 2003, or

 - on the basis of Article 61 Par.
 3 or Article 71a par.
 3 of the Foreigners Act of 13th June 2003 if, immediately prior to the filing of such an application, such person was entitled to perform work in the Republic of Poland, or

 - on the basis of a fixed-term residency permit with the exception of a permit issued in conjunction with circumstances referred to in Article 53a Par.
 2 of the Foreigners Act of 13th June 2003, or

 - on the basis of a visa issued by another Schengen country, or